 The Ukrainian capital is one of Europe’s largest cities, with a long and proud religious and secular history.
-There are plenty of sights to keep you occupied, so join me for a walk in the streets, into the churches and on a ride to some quite spectacular metro stations.
+As a destination Kyiv has plenty of sights to keep you occupied.
+Join me for a walk in the streets, into churches and on a ride to some quite spectacular metro stations.

-Kiev, often written Kyev, is the capital of Ukraine and holds a population of about three million making it the seventh most populous in Europe.
-It is situated on the banks of the Dnieper, Europe’s fourth longest river, which drains in the Black Sea.
+Kyiv, often written Kiev, is the capital of Ukraine and holds a population of about three million making it the seventh most populous in Europe.
+It is situated on the banks of the Dnieper (Dnipro), Europe’s fourth longest river, which drains in the Black Sea.
 In short it is a big city.
-However most sights attracting visitors are concentrated on a comparatively small area on the west bank of the river.
+However, most sights attracting visitors are concentrated on a comparatively small area on the west bank of the river.

 The city has played a major religious role in Eastern Orthodox Christianity for more than a thousand years.
 Its major and sacred sites have survived periods of decline and invasions.
 Today they are protected also by UNESCO as a World Heritage Site.
 Read my short article about this:

-World Heritage #0527 – Kiev: Saint-Sophia Cathedral and Related Monastic Buildings, Kiev-Pechersk Lavra: Kiev is a city filled with high, gilded, dome-shaped church spires, some of which belong to the two historically very important complexes included on the List.
+World Heritage #0527 – Kyiv: Saint-Sophia Cathedral and Related Monastic Buildings, Kyiv-Pechersk Lavra: Kyiv is a city filled with high, gilded, dome-shaped church spires, some of which belong to the two historically very important complexes included on the List.

-This article will deal with sights inside Kiev’s historical city centre.
-I made a map before going there, added places while I was there and finished it when I returned home.
+This article will deal with sights inside Kyiv’s historical city centre.
+I made a map before going, added places while I was there and finished it when I returned home.
 Feel free to expand the map into a new window, click the markers and follow my suggested walk.

 The map also includes a layer with Soviet Era Architecture.
 Unfortunately I did not have time enough during my three nights here to see all, but I managed to get around to at least some of them.
-My source of information was found here, which again builds on this page.
+My source of information was found in a blog post, which again builds on a page on Soviet Modernism.

 My suggested walk (about 9 km)